AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 The namespace identifier

 `string category`
-The asset metadata name you want to get all facets of.[optional]
+The name of the asset metadata for which you want to retrieve the facet values.

 [optional] `int count`
 An optional parameter, between 1 and 1000 (inclusive), representing the maximum number of retrieved assets.
 If not specified, the default is 100.